sgmurphy/wordpress-plugins/chaty/readme.txt

 Link to an external channel/contact page (New feature: add custom chat buttons and link to any URL you desire)

 = 🆓 What do you get in the Free plan? =
-1. Show unlimited click to chat channels like WhatsApp, Facebook Messenger, Telegram, Viber, phone click to call, SMS, and more.
+1. Show unlimited click to chat channels like WhatsApp, Facebook Messenger, Telegram, Viber, phone click to call, SMS, and more
-2. Select the location of the widget, bottom left/right.
+2. Set chat widget position
-3. Add a  custom call to action message beside your chat widget and set its display frequency.
+3. Add a  custom call to action message beside your chat widget
-4. Set a display trigger - decide when the chat widget will appear.
-Show it after a few seconds, on page scroll, or use our exit intent trigger.
-The exit intent trigger will help you get your visitors' attention when they plan to leave your website.
-5. Attention effects - choose from 8 stunning attention effects including bounce, waggle, sheen, spin, fade, shockwave, blink, and pulse.
-Capture the attention of your website visitors, and improve your conversion rate significantly.
-6. Pending messages icon - increase your chat button click rate by displaying the number of pending messages in your Chaty chat widget to let your visitors know that you're waiting for them to contact you.
+4. Set a display trigger
+5. Attention effects
+6. Pending messages icon
-6. Fully customize all chat icons including colors and text on hover and chat buttons opacity.
+6. Fully customize all chat icons
-7. New!
-WhatsApp chat pop up - show a WhatsApp chat pop up to your visitors so that they can start a WhatsApp conversation with you on your website (you can open the WhatsApp pop up by default, or open it when the user clicks on the WhatsApp icon).
+7. WhatsApp chat pop up - show a WhatsApp chat pop up to your visitors so that they can start a WhatsApp conversation with you on your website.
 After they click on the send button, they'll be redirected to WhatsApp to continue the conversation there (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
 8. Contact Us Form - add a contact form as one of your Chaty channels.
 Your visitors will be able to fill out their details using the contact us form (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
-9. New!
-TikTok button - add a TikTok button to your website and let your visitors engage with you on TikTok
-10. Show your chat buttons in vertical mode or horizontal mode.
+9. Show your chat buttons in vertical mode or horizontal mode
-11. Change the size of the widget.
+10. Change the size of the widget.
-12. Choose between 4 beautiful chat button designs.
+11. Choose between 4 beautiful chat button designs
-13. Show the widget on mobile & desktop or both.
+12. Show the widget on mobile & desktop or both
-14. Select your default state - show all your chat channels in an "open-state", or show the chat widget and let the visitors click or hover on it to open the chat widget up and see all your chat icons.
-15. Show different channels for mobile and desktop.
-E.g. On mobile, you can display a call now button, Viber button, and a Telegram button, and on desktop, you can display a WhatsApp button and a Facebook Messenger chat button.
+13. Select your default state
+14. Show different channels for mobile and desktop
-16. Change the chat icons’ order.
+15. Change the chat icons’ order
-17. New!
-3 brand new buttons - Instagram, Twitter, LinkedIn, and an option to add custom chat or social media buttons.
-18. Change the font of your chat widget.
+16. Change the font of your chat widget
-19. Decide if you want the custom chat button to open in a new tab or in the current tab.
+17. Decide if you want the custom chat button to open in a new tab
-20. Launch the Chaty chat button using a JavaScript function launch_chaty(); - you can use it to open the chat button in any custom event.
+18. Launch the Chaty chat button using a JavaScript
-21. Make your custom channels act as existing chat channels.
-For example, you can create two WhatsApp buttons or two Facebook Messenger buttons.
+19. Make your custom channels act as existing chat channels.
+For example, you can create two WhatsApp buttons
-22. New!
-Slack chat button.
+20. Slack chat button
-23. New!
-We've added a third custom chat button, you can link to any page or fire a JavaScript code.
+21. We've added a third custom chat button, you can link to any page or fire a JavaScript code
-24. Now it's easier to enter your WhatsApp number.
-Select your country and add your local WhatsApp number, and avoid confusion.
+22. Select your country and add your local WhatsApp number, and avoid confusion
-25. Select between the WhatsApp WAME (wa.me) link or WhatsApp desktop link in the WhatsApp settings.
+23. Select between the WhatsApp WAME (wa.me) link or WhatsApp desktop link in the WhatsApp settings

 = 🔥 What do you get in the Pro plan? =
 Unlock the <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Pro features</strong></a> for only $49 per year